 Building Resilience to Climage Change

 In partnership with Growing Hope Globally, farmers in Carazo, Nicaragua are learning sustainable agriculture methods which reverse environmental degradation and maximize scarce water resources.
 Families are restoring soil through crop rotation and mitigating risk of crop failure by planting a larger variety of crops, including drought-resistant varieties.
 Growing Hope Globally’s in-country partners are also training community leaders how to advocate within their municipalities for water access and climate adaptation plans.
 To date, three communities have gained access to piped water due to their willingness to hand dig five miles of trenches for the pipes — part of their cost-share in an agreement with the government.
-By 2019, 625 beneficiaries will possess the skills to provide their children more nutritious foods, guard their crops against climate-related shocks and gain access to potable water.
+By 2019, 625 people will possess the skills to provide their children more nutritious foods.
 Read more.